 RERAISE: To raise someone's raise.
 SAVING BETS: Same as pushing bets.

-SCOOP: To win both the high and the low portions of a pot in a split-pot game.
+SCOOP: To win the entire pot in a high-low split game by a wager or showdown.

 SCRAMBLE: A facedown mixing of the cards.

 SETUP: Two new decks, each with different colored backs, to replace the current decks.